Salmon & Asparagus Hash Hollandaise Tyler Florence Hash browns

 • 1/2 bundle of Asparagus, about 6 to 8 ounces, chopped, heads intact.

-The asparagus may be added directly to the hash, the tougher ends added with the potatoes and onion, the tops added just a few moments before the potatoes are done.
-I usually cook Asparagus in the Microwave.
+The asparagus may be added directly to the hash to cook, the tougher ends added with the potatoes and onion, the tops added just a few minutes before the potatoes are brown & crispy.

 For the Hash: